 G. Be totally responsible

 You are the leader.
 You are in charge as a leader.
 You take the blame.
-Do not say, “Well, our CBLT Center has a bit of a bad reputation because over there we had a sister coaching, over there we used an Adventist to lead, over there the person quit and, you know...”
+Do not say, “Well, our mentoring ministry has a bit of a bad reputation because over there we had a sister coaching, over there we used an Adventist to lead, over there the person quit and, you know...”
 You are responsible!
-You are responsible to the CBLT leaders.
+You are responsible to the church leaders.
 You are responsible to the provincial council and your provincial leader.
 And you are responsible to God.
-If your CBLT Center does not succeed, there will be no trained leaders.
+If your mentoring does not succeed, there will be no trained leaders.
 Without trained leaders there will be no new churches or growing churches.

 H. Restrain from intervention